Xhst/pxt-engine/README.md

-# CG Engine
+# PXT Engine

-CG Engine is a graphics engine built using GLFW, Vulkan, and GLM.
+PXT Engine is a graphics engine built using GLFW, Vulkan, and GLM.

 ## Prerequisites